sunilannam/CleaningData_Assignment/codebook.md

 Transformation is performed to create tidy data with,
  * Each measured variable in one column
  * Each observation in a different row
- * There is one table for each kind of variable
+ * There is one table for each kind of variable (i.e. any variable is not spread across multiple tables)